Mainfreight reports 28 per cent lift in FY net profit, sees momentum

 Operating cash flows were $197.4 million versus $140.2 million in the prior year "reflecting increased profitability, acceptable cash collection processes and increased depreciation."

-Net debt is $130.5 million, down from $196.9 million and gearing ratios improved to 13.5 per cent from 21.7 per cent.
+Net debt is $130.5 million, down from $196.9 million and gearing ratios improved to 13.5 percent from 21.7 percent.

 Its net capital expenditure was $89 million in the year and it expects to invest around $350 million over the next two years for property development globally.